 Any representatives who have been nominated; or

-If no nominations are received, the Tauranga Moana Iwi Customary Fisheries Trust and/or the Ngā Mātarae Charitable Trust.
+If no nominations are received, the Ngā Mātarae Charitable Trust.

-The purpose of the SPDAG is to provide an iwi and hapū-led forum that provides on-going advice to the consent holder in the implementation of this consent and [structures consent no.].
+The purpose of the SPDAG is to provide an iwi and hapū-led forum that provides on-going advice to the consent holder in the implementation of this consent and RM26-0055-LC.
 Following its establishment, the SPDAG must:

 Finalise the name of the SPDAG;

-Provide a means of liaison between iwi and hapū who have a kaitiaki relationship with Te Awanui/Tauranga Harbour and the consent holder through providing a forum for regular discussion about the implementation of this consent and consent [structures consent no.] This includes providing information back to iwi and hapū on progress on the implementation of the consent and providing feedback to the consent holder on any particular concerns arising from the implementation of the consent that iwi and hapū may raise with the SPDAG;
+Provide a means of liaison between iwi and hapū who have a kaitiaki relationship with Te Awanui/Tauranga Harbour and the consent holder through providing a forum for regular discussion about the implementation of this consent and consent RM26-0055-LC.
+This includes providing information back to iwi and hapū on progress on the implementation of the consent and providing feedback to the consent holder on any particular concerns arising from the implementation of the consent that iwi and hapū may raise with the SPDAG;

 Be responsible for receiving requests for, and facilitating the provision of, any cultural ceremonies deemed appropriate by iwi and hapū who have a relationship with Te Awanui/Tauranga Harbour;